twalt007/lfz-dev/MAC_INSTRUCTIONS.md

 ## Installing Docker

+**Note:** Creating a DockerHub account is not required to install and use Docker.
+You can safely ignore or dismiss all prompts to sign into DockerHub.

 1. Download **Docker for Mac** at <a href="https://download.docker.com/mac/stable/31259/Docker.dmg" _target="blank">https://download.docker.com/mac/stable/31259/Docker.dmg</a>
 2. Install Docker by opening the `.dmg` file you just downloaded and dragging Docker to your Applications.
 Then close the installer window.
 3. Open your Applications folder in Finder and open the Docker application.